hacks-guide/Guide_Wii/docs/key-information.md

 Its network hardware is based on 802.11g (retroactively named WiFi 3), which operates on the 2.4 GHz band.
 It also supports a maximum of WPA2-PSK (AES) personal network encryption.
 You must make sure your network supports these standards if you would like to use WiFi with your Wii.

-For the Wii U, vWii uses the internet settings set in the Wii U's main settings.
+For the Wii U, vWii uses the internet settings set in the Wii U's main settings, but can be optionally separated with the `Wii VC Launch` Aroma plugin.

 Please consult [the network FAQ](faq#networking-faq) for more information.